codeberg-io/AppcoinsUnityPlugin/README.md

 ![picture](Screenshots/shot2.png)

-2. From the Assets -> AppcoinsUnity -> Prefabs folder drag and drop the _AppcoinsUnity_ prefab into your scene or hierarchy window. ** Note:do not change the name of the AppcoinsUnity prefab.**
+2. From the Assets -> AppcoinsUnity -> Prefabs folder drag and drop the _AppcoinsUnity_ prefab into your scene or hierarchy window. **Note: do not change the name of the AppcoinsUnity prefab.**

 ![picture](Screenshots/shot3.png)